onotelli/justniffer/docs/MAN.md

 ### %response.header.grep(<regular-expression>)
 is replaced by the result of the specified regular expression applied on the response header [Perl regular expression syntax, see perlre(1) or perl(1)].
 The most nested subgroup is returned (e.g. to obtain the request URL: "%request.header.grep(^[^\s]*\s*([^\s]*))"

+### %source.ip
+is replaced by the source IP address

+### %source.port
+is replaced by the source TCP port

 ### %tab
 is replaced by a tab